 How do you tell the difference between a Graptoveria and Echeveria?

 Apparently the only way you can tell the difference between an Echeveria and Graptoveria is by the flower.
 The flower is neither an Echeveria or a Graptopetalum flower.
 The two photos on the left are a Graptoveria flower: the petals open out wider, they have spots on them and the stamen reaches outside the petal.
-On the right are the Echeveria flower.
+On the right are the Echeveria flower which are more compact, they tend to be more closed even as a matured flower.

 Other than the flower there really is not much difference between an Echeveria or a Graptoveria.
 The only other very small difference that I have noticed (in my experience) is that the Echeveria may cope with higher temperatures in a full sun position than a Graptoveria would.
 Hence, the shrivelling stem situation that I had occur last year.
 So if you buy a succulent from a hardware store that just says ‘ succulent’ on the name tag -or you are given a nameless Echeveria or Graptoveria succulent and you are unsure of what it is, do not worry!, treat it the same and it will survive.
 Alternatively, you could try and identify the plant online (see post: Where can I identify my Succulents? ).
 Make sure you look under the Echeveria and Graptoveria category though!